-For more than four decades, CEI has been a leader in the affordable housing movement for decades, using technical expertise gleaned from our experience with housing development and finance to shape policy at the national, state, and local levels.
-CEI staff are frequently consulted by policymakers and provide testimony on legislation, serve on advisory bodies, serve on boards of directors of advocacy organizations, and provide technical support to varied affordable housing policy efforts.
+For more than four decades, CEI has been a leader in the affordable housing movement, using technical expertise and experience with housing development and finance to shape policy at the national, state, and local levels.
+CEI staff are frequently consulted by policymakers, provide testimony on legislation, serve on advisory bodies, serve on boards of directors of advocacy organizations, and provide technical support to varied affordable housing policy efforts.

-Some examples of CEI engagement in policy and advocacy efforts include:
+Some examples of previous CEI engagement in successful policy and advocacy efforts include the following.

 In the late 2000s, the federal tax credit program was faltering as the recession took many investors out of the market.
-CEI’s former executive director, Joel Rubenzahl, was a leader in the effort to persuade Congress to substitute cash for tax credits for a short time until the market rebounded.
+CEI was a leader in the effort to persuade Congress to substitute cash for tax credits for a short time until the market rebounded.
 Thousands of affordable housing units were built under that temporary program and the respite allowed the tax credit program to recover.

-Working with several clients trying to rehabilitate older properties that have loans from old State HCD programs, Kevin Knudtson identified a serious roadblock in HCD regulations prohibiting restructuring of projects, particularly those serving vulnerable extremely low income residents.
-He led an effort that brought nonprofit developers together with HCD staff and legal advocates for the poor to craft legislation allowing financial restructuring enabling rehabilitation of the properties while protecting tenants.
-This AB1699 legislation along with its companion bill AB 523, will impact dozens of projects throughout the state to secure the necessary rehabilitation to provide safe affordable housing for years to come.
+Working with several clients trying to rehabilitate older properties that have loans from old State HCD programs, CEI identified a serious roadblock in HCD regulations prohibiting restructuring of projects, particularly those serving vulnerable extremely low income residents.
+CEI led an effort that brought nonprofit developers together with HCD staff and legal advocates for the poor to craft legislation allowing financial restructuring enabling rehabilitation of the properties while protecting tenants.
+This AB1699 legislation along with its companion bill AB 523, are enabling dozens of projects throughout the state to secure the necessary rehabilitation to provide safe affordable housing for years to come.